dotnet/roslynator/docs/cli/analyze-command.md

 **`--msbuild-path`** <MSBUILD_PATH>

 Defines a path to MSBuild.
-This option must be specified if there are multiple locations of MSBuild (usually multiple installations of Visual Studio).
+This option must be specified if there are multiple locations of MSBuild.
+This is usually required when multiple versions of Visual Studio are installed.

 **`--output`** <OUTPUT_FILE>